leanprover-community/lean4-samples/GuessMyNumber/readme.md

 Let's implement a classic "Guess My Number" game.
 The program generates a random number between 0-99 and prompts if your guess is correct, too high, or too low.
 For example:

 ```
-I have generated a new number between 0 and 99.
+I am thinking of a number between 0 and 99...
 Please guess what it is?
 83
 Too large, try again?